Arab Republic of Egypt (Egypt)

 Rape Not Resulting in Death.

-Kidnapping of a female aggravated by rape (including statutory rape) is punishable by death.
+Kidnapping of a "female" aggravated by rape (including statutory rape) is punishable by death.

 Kidnapping Not Resulting in Death.

 Kidnapping of a female aggravated by rape (including statutory rape) is punishable by death.
+Kidnapping a child and committing “the crime of sexual intercourse or sexual aggression” against the child is punishable by death or life imprisonment.

 Drug Trafficking Not Resulting in Death.